Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-In RepRapFirmware 3.6.0 and later you specify the GpOut port number using the P parameter.
-The port must previously have been created using the M950 command and must be on the main board.
+* In RepRapFirmware 3.6.0 and later you specify the GpOut port number using the P parameter.
+The port must previously have been created using the [M950](/User_manual/Reference/Gcodes/M950) command and must be on the main board.

-In RepRapFirmware 3.0 to 3.5.x you specify the pin name using the P parameter.
+* In RepRapFirmware 3.0 to 3.5.x you specify the pin name using the P parameter.

-For RepRapFirmware 1.x and 2.x, pin numbers are the same as in the M42 and M280 commands.
+* For RepRapFirmware 1.x and 2.x, pin numbers are the same as in the M42 and M280 commands.
 The pin you specify must not be in use for anything else, so if it is normally used as a heater you must disable the heater first using M307, or if it is used for a fan you must disable the fan using M106 with the I-1 parameter.
+* RepRapFirmware 1.20 and later do not default to using the FAN0 output, so you must send M571 with a P parameter at least once to define the pin that you wish to use.

-In RepRapFirmware 1.17 and later you can use the P parameter to change the pin used and set the PWM frequency.
+* In RepRapFirmware 1.17 and later you can use the P parameter to change the pin used and set the PWM frequency.
 Defaults to using the FAN0 output.

-RepRapFirmware 1.20 and later do not default to using the FAN0 output, so you must send M571 with a P parameter at least once to define the pin that you wish to use.

 ## M572: Set or report extruder pressure advance